antonioortegajr/Mural-Wayfind-doc/README.md

 ## About

-This do is meant for anyone looking to create a way-finding experience based on the mural around Eugene OR
+This do is meant for anyone looking to create a way-finding experience based on the murals (or any local art really) around Eugene OR

-## Sample Mural Data
+## Sample Art Data

 Artist: Blek le Rat
 Artist-Country: France